SalomePlatform/shaper/src/BuildPlugin/doc/interpolationFeature.rst

 Interpolation
 =============

-The Interpolation feature creates curve (wire) using already existing vertices in other objects.
+Interpolation feature creates a curve (wire) using vertices already existing in other objects.

-To create interpolation in the active part:
+To create an interpolation in the active part:

 #. select in the Main Menu *Build - > Interpolation* item  or
 #. click **Interpolation** button in the toolbar